Benghazi: Economy

 Benghazi, as the principal city of eastern Libya, is one of Libya's major economic centres.
 The city has an important port which is vital to the economy, as Libya imports many foodstuffs and manufactured products.
 Benghazi is also an industrial and commercial centre in Libya.
 Major manufactured goods include processed food, textiles, tanning, processed salt and construction materials, particularly cement; a large cement factory is located in al-Hawari.
 Food processing is based on local fish, imported goods, and the produce of irrigated coastal lowlands and the nearby Jabal al-Akdhar Mountains, including cereal, dates, olives, wool and meat.

 Finance is also important to the city's economy, with the Libyan Bank of Commerce and Development maintaining branches in Benghazi; the Bank's headquarters is a high office tower on Gamal Abdel Nasser Street in el-Berka.
 Other large banks include the Central Bank of Libya office in the city centre.

 The oil industry drives the city's commerce.
 Large national companies such as the Al-Brega Oil Marketing Company and the Arabian Gulf Oil Company are important to the city's economy and employ many people.
 An increase in consumer prices has been coupled with an increase in the importance of the retail sector to the city's economy.
 In recent years, international franchises such as United Colors of Benetton, H&M and Nike have opened in Benghazi.

 Tourism is still in its very early stages in Libya.
 The industry is however growing in importance in Benghazi.
 The majority of tourists that visit Eastern Libya use Benghazi as a base for which to explore the Greek ruins in Cyrene or to make desert excursions south in Kufra.
 The two main hotels in the city are the Tibesti Hotel and Uzu Hotel, and several other hotels have opened in recent years to cater for increased demand.
 Handicrafts are found in the many souks in the city, but are of little significance to the economy.

 Skanska built a good connection of speedways and flyovers in the decades after the Libyan revolution in 1969; this has made the transport of goods between Benghazi and other cities easier.
 Benghazi's air transport uses Benina International Airport; numerous daily flights leave for Tripoli and connections are also available to other African, Asian and European cities.

 In April 2012, the Libyan economy ministry announced plans for creating a free trade area in Benghazi.
+After the permanent ceasefire of the second civil war, there has been a rise in business in Libya.
+In 2021, the Libyan Business Council set up the Benghazi International Trade Fair in 2021.